MicrosoftDocs/office-docs-powershell/spmt/spmt-ps/spmt/Remove-SPMTTask.md

 Add-SPMTTask -SharePointSourceCredential $Global:SPCredential -SharePointSourceSiteUrl $Global:SourceSiteUrl  -TargetSiteUrl $Global:SPOUrl -MigrateAll
 Add-SPMTTask -FileShareSource $Global:FileshareSource -TargetSiteUrl $Global:SPOUrl -TargetList "Documents"
 #Start Migration#
-Start-SPMTMigration
+Start-SPMTMigration -NoShow
- PS C:\Users\YourUserName> Remove-SPMTTask -TaskID XXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX -Force
+Remove-SPMTTask -TaskID XXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX -Force
 ```

 Remove an existing migration task from the migration.
 Remember to replace the "XXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" with your actual TaskID.
-You can get the Task ID in the console if the migration is running in the foregrund.
-If the migration is running in the background with -NoShow parameter, then find TaskID after running "Get-SPMTMigration" first.
+You can get the TaskID in the console if the migration is running without -NoShow parameter.
+If the migration is running with -NoShow parameter, then find the TaskID after running "Get-SPMTMigration" first.
 ## PARAMETERS

 ### -Force